nilscox/cah/README.md

 Question: {
     id: integer,
     text: string,
+    splitted: (string | null)[],
     nb_choices: integer,
 }
 ```

 - id: The question's id
 - text: The actual question, with blanks filled with `...` (if any)
+- splitted: The question's text, as an array
 - nb_choices: The number of choices that fits the question

+> The splitted field is an array of strings representing the actual question's
+> text, and null values representing a blank.

 ### Choice